AjayPenugonda/BioSparkED/R_Tutorial.md

 # Data Visualization

 R provides various functions to visualize data.
 We start with a histogram to show the distribution of sepal lengths in the iris dataset.
-In large amounts of biological data, histograms can be used to demonstrate basic relationships and distributions of data.

 ### Histogram